 We here at Sunflower Counseling in MT often get questions about parenting kids.

-can I get through this and stay in control?
+It can be incredibly overwhelming parenting young children!
+Especially with the change in schedule during COVID and the kids are at home.
+You might be asking yourself “what to do”?
+How can I get through this and stay in control?
 Here are a few ideas for how to regain control.

 Ask yourself: What is the function of the behavior?